KCCPMG/rpg-notetaker-backend/readme.md

 ###### Summary:

 These are all of the models for all of the database objects in the RPG Notetaker.
-That includes Users, Campaigns, Messages, etc., and may expand over time as
+That includes Users, Campaigns, Messages, etc., and may expand over time as this app further develops.

 ### Campaign.js